HPCBio/Data-Management/lessons/01-data-organization.md

 ## Exercise

-In this exercise we will setup a filesystem for the project we will be using over the next few days.
+In this exercise we will setup a filesystem for the project we will be using in the next session.
 We will also introduce you to some helpful shell commands/programs/tools:

 * ``mkdir`` - create directories
+* ``pwd`` - print the current (present) working directory
 * ``history`` - view bash history
 * ``tail`` - view end of file
 * ``|`` - UNIX pipe